Mottie/WebSearchUI/README.markdown

 **Change Log**

+* Version 1.1.1

+    * Added <code>hideSelector</code> option to allow hiding the site selector button
+    * Moved & Renamed the respository to WebSearchUI
+    * Improved the sharpness of the search site icons.
+    * Removed destroy method from non-jQuery UI version.

 * Version 1.1

     * Added an extra button with a down arrow next to the search button to make it's function more clear.